Your role as a parent

-- Take an interest in their school experiences.
+- Take an interest in what they do at school.
 Make time at the end of the school day to ask them about their day and encourage them to share their learning.

-- Teach them organisational skills; help them to pack their school bag the night before and develop independence.
+- Teach them how to organise things; help them to pack their school bag the night before and develop independence.

 - Teach them study skills.
 Help them to identify what helps them to learn.